LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/data-layer.rst.txt

 Add a Unique Id - Text
 -----------------------

-Identifying data by a string ``name`` is not a sustainable or scalable method of handling data in most situations.
+Identifying data by a user-defined string called ``name`` is not a sustainable or scalable method of handling data in most situations.
 Consider the address book example.
 How can we distinguish between two contact entries with the same name field?
 It is a frequent practice to add a **unique identifier** field (sometimes called, or even labelled, **uid**) to a class